Italy Hiking Pilgrimage

 Getting to Italy

-Participants may depart from Milan for the U.S. anytime after 8 p.m. on Sunday, 18th.
-The Trip officially ends at Milan train station, Sunday18th (approximately 12 a.m.).
+Participants may depart from Milan for the U.S. anytime after 8 a.m. on Sunday, 18th.
+The Trip officially ends at Milan Malaplensa Airport, Sunday 18th (approximately 8 a.m.).
 Participants who wish to remain extra time may do so on their own.

 Please wait until we have confirmed your spot in the pilgrimage to buy your flights.
 Please contact us if you’d like assistance choosing flights or connecting with other missionaries to travel together.